bauer-alex/guidingFoodChoicePEB_supp/README.md

 This is the accompanying code repository for the paper Voss et al. (2025) - "Guiding Pro-Environmental Behaviour: Examining the Impact of Cognitive and Behavioural Interventions on Low-Emission Food Choices in Hospitality".

-The code contains the data and R code for all relevant analyses in the paper, including the supplementary material.
+The repository contains the data and R code for all relevant analyses in the paper, including the supplementary material.
 Data and code are published under the CC BY 4.0 license.